Product Designer Jobs in USA with Visa Sponsorship

 How to find Product Designer jobs with visa sponsorship?

 To find Product Designer jobs with visa sponsorship, use Migrate Mate, which specializes in connecting international talent with sponsoring employers.
-Focus on tech companies, startups, and digital agencies that commonly hire Product Designers on H-1B, O-1, or other work visas.
+Focus on tech companies, startups, and digital agencies that commonly hire Product Designers on H-1B, O-1 visa, or other work visas.
 These employers often value design expertise and are experienced with the sponsorship process for creative roles.

 What degree fields best support a product design visa petition?